ApeWorX/silverback/docs/userguides/platform.md

 If you are unfamiliar with docker and container registries, you can use the [github-action](https://github.com/ApeWorX/github-action) github actions repository to assist in these steps.

-You do not need to build using this command if you use the github action.
+You do not need to build using this command if you use the github action, but it is there to help you if you are having problems figuring out how to build and run your bot images on the cluster successfully.

 TODO: Add how to debug containers using `silverback run` w/ `taskiq-redis` broker